Person reviewing credit report deciding whether to pay off collections or wait for them to age off

 What Happens When a Collection Hits the 7-Year Mark?

 After 7 years from the original delinquency date, a collection account must be removed from your credit report under the Fair Credit Reporting Act.
-This removal is automatic — you do not need to pay the debt for it to disappear.
+This removal is automatic.
+You do not need to pay the debt for it to disappear.
 Once removed, the negative impact on your credit score is also erased, often causing a meaningful score increase.

-Debt collectors are also not allowed to re-age accounts — that is, falsely report a more recent delinquency date to extend the reporting period.
+Debt collectors are not allowed to re-age accounts, that is, falsely report a more recent delinquency date to extend the reporting period.
 If you suspect re-aging, knowing your rights around what debt collectors are legally allowed to do is critical.
 You can also file a complaint with the CFPB if a bureau refuses to remove an expired account.
 For guidance on doing that effectively, see common mistakes borrowers make when filing a CFPB complaint.

 Key Takeaway: Collections are legally required to be removed from credit reports after 7 years under the Fair Credit Reporting Act — no payment required.
 If an account is not removed after this period, dispute it immediately with Equifax, Experian, and TransUnion.